-ECE lecture series showcases a wide range of research topics and contemporary issues.
+ECE lecture series showcases a wide range of technical topics and contemporary issues.
 Attend our seminars to learn about research and industry trends in electrical and computer engineering.

-Exams highlight the work of students pursuing graduate degrees in ECE.
+Graduate exams highlight the work of students pursuing advanced degrees ECE.